 Can an eruption be only gas with no lava at all?
 Yes, in August 1986, a sudden outgassing of CO2 from Lake Nyos in Cameroon, killed over 1,500 people and hundreds of animals in the valleys surrounding the lake.
 Lake Nyos is a lake that formed in the caldera of a volcano.
 If you have seen Crater Lake in Oregon, that is also a lake that filled a collapsed caldera.
 As CO2 was emitted from Lake Nyos, it flowed down the sides of the mountain, displacing the normal air because CO2 is heavier than regular air, which is mostly nitrogen, N2, with some oxygen, O2, thrown in.
 (Recall from basic chemistry that CO2 has an atomic weight of 6+8+8 = 22, whereas N2 has an atomic weight of 7+7=14 and O2has an atomic weight of 8+8=16).
 Carbon dioxide is not poisonous, but if you are breathing it instead of air, you will suffocate quickly.
 The effect of this outgassing was to quietly put out all the cooking fires and suffocate all the people and animals in the valleys around the mountain.
 Scientists have disagreed about the exact cause of the sudden eruption of CO2.
 One camp believes that there was a lot of CO2 dissolved in the bottom water of the lake, and something triggered a sudden overturning of the lake's water, bringing the CO2 to the surface.
 Others hypothesize that the CO2 was a volcanic outgassing from the seemingly dormant caldera.
 At present there are efforts underway to keep the bottom of the lake free of too much CO2 in case the first explanation is correct.
 In your reading assignment below, you will read a paper in which a team tries to use witness testimony from survivors to figure out which explanation is correct.

-This article is located through Library Reserves in ANGEL:
+This article is located in our Canvas space: